spiceai/quickstarts/refresh-data-period/README.md

     time_column: tpep_pickup_datetime
     acceleration:
       enabled: true
-      refresh_data_period: 35040h # 4 years, this will evict 5 rows of data from the dataset
+      refresh_data_window: 35040h # 4 years, this will evict 5 rows of data from the dataset
 ```

 Check if dataset has been reloaded